 The United Association has been training qualified pipe tradesmen longer than anyone else in the industry.
 This large international union celebrated its 125th anniversary in 2014.
 Our Local boasts one of the premier training programs in the nation.
-The Matt J. Walters Training Center encompasses 10 training facilities with over 70 instructors, bringing in a vast range of knowledge and experience that is unmatched in the industry.
+The UA Local 290 College of Mechanical Systems and Technology encompasses 10 training facilities with over 70 instructors, bringing in a vast range of knowledge and experience that is unmatched in the industry.
 Our curriculum includes five-year apprenticeship programs and extensive journeyman training, as well as organized instructor training and certification programs.
 Our signatory contractors offer apprentices valuable on-the-job experience.
 Under the careful guidance and instruction of journeymen, these apprentices will apply what they’ve learned in the classroom to the jobsite.

 Our local union works on many different projects, large and small.
 For example, our members are at work at OHSU on the South Waterfront in Portland and the server farm in Central Oregon for Facebook.
 With a large jurisdiction stretching all the way to Northern California, our members provides skills on high profile projects in the Pacific Northwest, such as the decommissioning of the Humboldt Bay Power Plant.